Drag Race France

 Drag Race France is a French reality competition television show part of the Drag Race franchise.
 Based on the original American series RuPaul's Drag Race, it is the ninth international adaptation of the show.
 The show is hosted by Nicky Doll, who previously competed in the twelfth season of the original American version.

 The show premiered on 25 June 2022, on the digital channel France.tv Slash.
-For the first and second seasons, episodes premiered on a weekly basis every Thursday, and later aired on France 2 every Saturday night.
-Since the third season, the show moved completely to France 2, with episodes premiering every Friday.
+For the first and second seasons, episodes premiered weekly on Thursdays and later aired on France 2 every Saturday night.
+Since the third season, the show moved completely to France 2, with episodes premiering every Friday, and it went back to Thursdays starting with All Stars.
 The show is available simultaneously on Crave in Canada, and on WOW Presents Plus internationally.

 Paloma won the first season, with La Grande Dame and Soa de Muse as runners-up, while Elips was named Miss Congeniality.
 In August 2022, the series was renewed for a second season.
 Keiona won the second season.
 Le Filip won the third season.
 The series has been renewed for a fourth season.